Cutipus/scrambler/README.md

 - [ ] Get a logo for the app
 - [ ] Improve the look of the various game screens
 - [ ] Gray out letter of scrambled word when user is typing in word
+- [ ] Each letter should be its own label to allow for individual styling

 ### Version 2